Taiwan receives first batch of US-made Abrams tanks

-Taiwan has received 38 advanced Abrams battle tanks from the United States, the defence ministry said Monday, as the island boosts its military capabilities against a potential Chinese attack.
+Taiwan has received 38 advanced Abrams battle tanks from the United States, the defence ministry said Monday, reportedly the island’s first new tanks in 30 years.

 Washington has long been Taipei’s most important ally and biggest arms supplier — angering Beijing, which claims Taiwan as part of its own territory.